aurora9721/archive_project/archive.md

 FNV is both a labour union (with different sectors, in this case Industry) and a labour federation (with affiliated independent unions)
 Aim: "Workers' participation", maybe to inform or educate or propose ideas.
 Print on paper, probably not very durable.
 Lifespan: Seems to have a lot of writing on it, might become impossible to interpret out of context or too far in the future if language were to change.

+**What is the Aim of this Game?**
+In order to win the game, the player realises they need the support of the FNV.

 >>**E-mail**
 Dear Aurora,